If you’re a gold investor, I’ve got some good news for you.

 There’s no question that gold has been largely constrained by Fed policy.
 But the notion that rising rates will crush gold is completely unfounded.

-For one thing, the Fed raised interest rates three times in the past 12 months, and yet, the U.S. dollar is down and gold is up over that period of time.
+For one thing, the Fed is raising interest, and yet, the U.S. dollar is down and gold is going up.
 This alone should dispel any notion that monetary tightening is a death knell for gold.

 But what’s more is, if you look at history, this trend isn’t uncommon.